Google Fi Cell Phone Plans Review 2021

 Google Fi’s plan is definitely unique, but is it revolutionary?
 The short answer: yes—for people who only want to pay for the data they use.
 But for others, Google Fi can easily end up being more expensive than it should be.

-- Since Google Fi piggybacks on networks like Sprint and T-Mobile, your coverage should feel reliable in most areas.
+• Since Google Fi piggybacks on the T-Mobile network, your coverage should feel reliable in most areas.

 FAQ